 The OAG, certain FE shareholders and FE customers filed several lawsuits against FirstEnergy and certain current and former directors, officers and other employees, each relating to the allegations against the now former Ohio House Speaker Larry Householder and other individuals and entities allegedly affiliated with Mr. Householder.
 On February 9, 2022, FE, acting through the SLC, agreed to a settlement term sheet to resolve multiple shareholder derivative lawsuits that were filed in the S.D.
 Ohio, the N.D.
 Ohio, and the Ohio Court of Common Pleas, Summit County.
 On March 11, 2022, the parties executed a stipulation and agreement of settlement, and filed a motion the same day requesting preliminary settlement approval in the S.D.
 Ohio, which was granted on May 9, 2022.
 On August 23, 2022, the S.D.
 Ohio granted final approval of the settlement.
 On September 20, 2022, a purported FE stockholder filed a motion for reconsideration of the S.D.
 Ohio's final settlement approval.
 The parties filed oppositions to that motion on October 11, 2022, and the S.D.
 Ohio denied that motion on May 22, 2023.
 On June 15, 2023, the purported FE stockholder filed an appeal in the U.S. Court of Appeals for the Sixth Circuit.
 The N.D.
 Ohio issued a stay of the case pending the appeal in the U.S. Court of Appeals for the Sixth Circuit.
 On February 16, 2024, the U.S. Court of Appeals for the Sixth Circuit affirmed the district court's final settlement approval.
-On April 12, 2024, the N.D.
-Ohio acknowledged the completion of the appeal and instructed the parties to file any further argument or information they wish to be considered by the N.D.
+All appeal options were exhausted on May 16, 2024, and the judgment and settlement became final, resolving the derivative lawsuits.
+On April 12, 2024 May 17, 2024, the N.D.
+Ohio acknowledged granted the completion parties' motion to dismiss based upon the approval of the appeal and instructed the parties to file any further argument or information they wish to be considered settlement by the N.D.
 Ohio no later than April 25, 2024.
 Once all appeal options are exhausted the judgment will become final.
-The settlement agreement is expected to fully resolve these shareholder derivative lawsuits.
+S.D.
+Ohio.
+The settlement agreement is expected to fully resolve these shareholder derivative lawsuits. state court action was also dismissed on September 2, 2022.

-The settlement includes a series of corporate governance enhancements and a payment to FE of \$180 million, to be paid by insurance after the judgment has become final, less approximately \$36 million in court-ordered attorney's fees awarded to plaintiffs.
+The above settlement includes included a series of corporate governance enhancements and a payment to FE of \$180 million, to be paid by insurance after the judgment has become final, less approximately \$36 million in court-ordered attorney's fees awarded to plaintiffs, plaintiffs, and a \$7 million net return on deposited funds, which was received in the second quarter of 2024.
+The judgment and settlement are final and, therefore, the derivative lawsuits are now fully resolved.